MF 270 : More on editing, compressing your files and artwork

 When you sign up for a host service provider like Libsyn, each month you will get a storage allowance – eg 50 MB or 150 MB depending on the plan you have for that month.
 You can vary this from month-to-month as your needs change.
 Reminder: keep the math simple using a 1 min : 1 MB ratio.
 So, for 50 MB you have approximately 50 minutes of storage for that month; meaning you can have any combination of 50 minutes:

 Five 10 minute episodes

 Since Libsyn allows you to schedule episodes when you want to release them, you can pre-populate the episodes ahead of time and according to your release schedule.
-Back when I did interviews, I typically used the 150 or 200 MB plan which would allow me to record, upload and schedule out 2-3 months worth of episodes in advance.
+Back when I did interviews and had my podcast hosted on Libsyn, I typically used the 150 or 200 MB plan which would allow me to record, upload and schedule out 2-3 months worth of episodes in advance.
 The following month, I might reduce that down to 5 MB since I had enough content scheduled.
 To keep the 1 min : 1 MB ratio, I recommend that you export your files to 128 KBPS.
 When I export my files from GarageBand, they’re typically a little bigger (eg 50 MB for a 20-minute episode).
 So, I take the file and plop it into iTunes (now Apple podcasts), set the export rate to 128 KBPS (“good”) and export it.

 On iTunes, I can also add a title, episode blurb and even add artwork.

 Certain platforms like Adobe may allow you to set your export rate – I’m not sure.
 If not, running the file through iTunes, and exporting a final file will help keep you to the storage to minute ratio.